 Symptoms that prompt a referral to the Intensive Services Program include:

-Services emphasize acute stabilization of psychiatric and behavioral crisis.
+Our services emphasize acute stabilization of psychiatric and behavioral crisis.
 We offer a multidisciplinary approach to care that is family-based.

-Contact Intensive Services at Children’s Hospital Colorado at 720-777-6200.
-In the event of an emergency or life threatening situation, dial 911.
+Please call us at 720-777-6200 or in the event of an emergency or life threatening situation, dial 911.

 We’re here when you need us.
 Telehealth appointments are available across every specialty, so you can get the high-quality care we’ve always offered from the comfort, privacy and convenience of home.

 Children's Hospital Colorado partners with NRC Health to gather star ratings and reviews from patients, residents and family survey data.